microfarad-de/li-charger/README.md

 This repository contains an Arduino implementation for a basic Lithium-Ion battery charger.
 The code has been implemented and tested on an _Arduino Pro Mini_ clone board based on the _ATmega328P_ microcontroller.

+This project uses Git submodules.
+In order to get its full source code,please clone this Git repository to your local workspace, then execute the follwoing command from within the repository's root directory: `git submodule update --init`.

 Please visit http://www.microfarad.de/li-charger for a full description of this project.

 Unless stated otherwise within the source file headers, please feel free to use and distribute this code under the *GNU General Public License v3.0*.